‘There when needed’: 1st newborn surrendered at Kentucky ‘baby box’

-BOWLING GREEN, Ky.
-(WKRN) — A healthy newborn baby was recently the first to be surrendered via a Safe Haven Baby Box in Bowling Green, Kentucky.
+A healthy newborn baby was recently the first to be surrendered via a Safe Haven Baby Box in Bowling Green, Kentucky.
+KTLA’s sister station WKRN reports.

 The Baby Box was placed in Bowling Green in December of 2022 as the 132nd of its kind in the nation, according to a news release from Monica Kelsey, the founder and CEO of Safe Haven Baby Boxes.
 It is one of 16 Safe Haven Baby Box locations in Kentucky.